ajmeryjaman/geeVarSelect/README.md

 # geeVarSelect
 #### This repository contains code to perform variable selection when analyzing correlated continuous outcomes with generalized estimating equations (GEE) using the boosting algorithm or the penalization approach.
-The goal is to reproduce one key result of the paper ["EEBoost: A General Method for Prediction and Variable Selection Based on Estimating Equations"](https://www.tandfonline.com/doi/abs/10.1198/jasa.2011.tm10098) published in JASA in 2011.
+The goal is to reproduce one key result of the paper ["EEBoost: A General Method for Prediction and Variable Selection Based on Estimating Equations"](https://www.tandfonline.com/doi/abs/10.1198/jasa.2011.tm10098) by Wolfson (2011, JASA).

 The repository contains the following folders: